muhammed-mizaj/Websockets-Tinkerhub-Saturday-Hack-Night/README.md

 - The aim of each player is to expand their teams territory as much as possible.

 ## Working
-Two teams were there team id 1 and 2 , multiple users in a team (on multiple devices) can tap on the button to increase score of the team.
+Two teams can participate at a time, namely 1 and 2.
+A team can have multiple members (on multiple devices).
+The team members can tap on the button to increase score of the team.
-First team which reaches the maximum difference of distance from other team (here,we took difference of 10 point) wwins the game.
+First team which reaches the maximum difference of distance from other team (here,we took difference of 10 point) wins the game.

 ## Demo